DataDog/hiring-engineers/answers.md

 ![my_metric 45 UI](https://s3.amazonaws.com/juliewongbandue-ddhiring/my_metric_yaml+46+sec_UI.png)

 __Bonus__ Can you change the collection interval without modifying the Python check file you created?
-Now I'm fairly certain I did this wrong, as I ONLY updated the `yaml` file. hm.
-I'll revisit later.
+Now I'm fairly certain I did this wrong, as I ONLY updated the `yaml` file.